otroan/rfc6296-bis/draft-rfc6296-bis.md

    The point is to

-   o  demonstrate that if one or the other representation of zero is not
-      used in the word in which the checksum is updated, the program maps inner and outer addresses in a manner that is, mathematically, 1:1 and onto (each inner address maps to a unique outer address, and that outer address maps back to exactly the same inner address), and
+* demonstrate that if one or the other representation of zero is not used in the word in which the checksum is updated, the program maps inner and outer addresses in a manner that is, mathematically, 1:1 and onto (each inner address maps to a unique outer address, and that outer address maps back to exactly the same inner address), and

-   o  give guidance on the suppression of 0xFFFF checksums.
+* give guidance on the suppression of 0xFFFF checksums.

    In short, in one's complement arithmetic, x-x=0 but will take the negative representation of zero.
 If 0xFFFF results are forced to the